compactr/compactr.js/README.md

 And in the near future

 - [ ] Run validation checks on payloads
+- [ ] Allow multiple levels of encoding

 ## Alright, I'm convinced!
 How can I help?